Mayor of Addis Ababa

 The incumbent mayor Adanech Abebe was the Attorney General of Ethiopia before being elected as mayor.

 The mayoral office was established in 1910.

-Background

-Adanech Abebe is a member of the Oromo Democratic party.
-She has been the mayor of Adama city in the Oromiya region of Ethiopia.

-Adanech Abebe was the Attorney General of Ethiopia before being elected as mayor.

 Deputy mayor

 Being accountable to the mayor, the responsibilities of the deputy mayor include acting on behalf of the mayor in the absence or incapability of the latter, and performing other functions as assigned to him/her by the mayor.